otienojoseph/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 4-empty: Create an empty file hello
 - 5-execute: Add execution permissions to the owner of the file
 6-multiple_permissions: Add write to owner, write to group and read to world
+- 7-everybody: Add execution permission to all groups